A strong Bishop-Phelps property and a new class of Banach spaces with the property $(A)$ of Lindenstrauss: Banach spaces with property

 As stated in the introduction, it is easy to see from the definitions that the property $n.u.s.e$ implies the property $n.u.s.$ but the converse is not true even in dimension two.
-Indeed, we prove in Proposition \ref{finite} below, that every finite dimensional normed space has the property $n.u.s.$ while we know from Example \ref{Nfinite} that this is not the case for the property $n.u.s.e.$ We also prove in Proposition \ref{Gprince001} that the property $n.u.s.$ is stable under $\ell_1$-sum, when the spaces have a same modulus of uniform separation.
-We denote
+Indeed, we prove in Proposition \ref{finite} below, that every two-dimensional normed space has the property $n.u.s$, while we know from Example \ref{Nfinite} that this is not the case for the property $n.u.s.e$.
+We also prove in Proposition \ref{Gprince001} that the property $n.u.s.$ is stable under $\ell_1$-sum, when the spaces have a same modulus of uniform separation.